vprtwn/BZGFormViewController/README.md

                                                   self.emailCell,
                                                   self.passwordCell]];
 ```

+## Customization
 If you're using a table view with multiple sections, you should specify the section your form should appear in.
 ```objc
 self.formSection = 0
 ```
-Finally, override the `UITableViewDataSource` methods.
+You'll also need to override the `UITableViewDataSource` methods.
 Be sure to use the values from `super` for the table view's form section.
 ```objc
 - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView
 {